TommyTran732/Arch-Setup-Script/README.md

 6. GRUB will boot into the default BTRFS snapshot set by snapper.
 Like on SUSE, your running system will always be a read-write snapshot in @/.snapshots/X/snapshot.

 ### Changes to the original project
-1. Encrypted /boot (This was previously present on EasyArch, but Tommaso changed his script to use LUKS2 and have unencrypted /boot.
+1. Encrypted /boot (This PR was previously accepted to EasyArch, but Tommaso reverted it back to unencrypted /boot.
 Personally I would not do this, since encrypting /boot is the only way to protect the initramfs from being tampered with.
 GRUB will only validate the kernel if Secure Boot is used, not the initramfs).
 2. SUSE - like partition layout
 3. Snapper snapshots & rollback
 4. Default umask to 077